amnuts/opcache-gui/README.md

 The wrapper PHP template used in the build process, and that acts to pass various bits of data to the ReactJS side of things, is located at `build/template.phps`.
 If you wanted to update the version of ReactJS used, or how the wrapper html is structured (such as wanting to pass additional things to the ReactJS side of things), then this would be the file you'd want to update.

+The interface requires a few 3rd-party js files to function correctly.
+You have the option of being able to change where these are fetched (between CloudFare, JSDelivr, and Unpkg), or you can have js js completely local and in-line (for example, you have CSP policies in place and the remote urls are not whitelisted).

+In order to change the location of the 3rd-party resources, use the `-r` or `--remote-js` option followed by either `cloudflare`, `jsdelivr`, or `unpkg`.
+For example, if you wanted to use _jsdelivr_ then you'd run the build command like this: `php ./build/build.php -r jsdelivr`.
+This defaults to `cloudflare`.

-The template includes a few remote js files.
-If you want to make those local (for example, you have CSP policies in place and the remote urls are not whitelisted), then you can use the `-j` or `--local-js` flags when building, such as `php ./build/build.php -j`.
-This will fetch the remote script files and put them in the root of the repo, adjusting the links in the built `index.php` file to point to the local copies.
+If you wanted to have the js in-line, then you can use the `-j` or `--local-js` flag when building, such as `php ./build/build.php -j`.
+This will fetch the remote script files and embed the js into main `index.php` file.
 If you want to build it again with remote files, run the command again without the flag.
+Fetching the files will take your `-r` option into consideration if you provide it.

 #### The language

 There's an old saying that goes, "If you know more than one language you're multilingual, if you don't you're British."
 Not only is that a damning indictment of the British mentality towards other languages, but also goes to explain why the UI has only so far been in English - because I am, for all my sins, British.

 However, it is now possible to build the interface with a different language.
-Currently, thanks to contributor, French is also support.
+Currently, thanks to a contributor, French is also supported.
 If anyone else wants to contribute additional language packs, please submit a PR!

 If the language pack is in the `build/_languages/` directory then you can use that with the `-l` or `--lang` flag.
 For example, if there is a `fr.json` language pack then you can use `php ./build/build.php -l fr` in order to build with that language.